refugeetech/platform/CONTRIBUTING.md

         * publications.js

 ## Packages
-The following packages are important components of the RefugeeTech Platform.
+The RefugeeTech platform is built using the [Meteor.js framework](https://meteor.com).
+The following Meteor packages are important components of the RefugeeTech Platform.

 ### Mockup data
 [Anti Fake](https://github.com/anticoders/meteor-fake/) is used to generate fake/example data.